Nov 14, 2019

 Now let’s address everyone’s biggest question: What’s the price difference?

-And that’s it.
-Now that you’re a pro on all the differences between Artlist vs Soundstripe, it’s time to make your decision, right?
+And now that you’re a pro on all the differences between Artlist vs Soundstripe, it’s time to make your decision, right?